Water supply and sanitation in Mexico: The 1917 Mexican Constitution

 First and foremost, The Constitution of Mexico, which was originally established in 1917, states that all water in Mexico is considered “national waters”.
 This sets the premises that Mexico has the rights all water Mexico and can do whatever it is they please with since they hold the territorial rights.
 The only water that is exempt from such territorial rights is rain water, specifically before it hits the ground considering it has not touched Mexican Land.
 Mexico also has the rights to various natural resources similar to water such as soil, sea water created by salt mines and liquid petroleum.
 They also have the rights to all lagoons, natural lakes, rivers, streams, springs and other bodies of water that flow into the ocean, directly connected streams, flow in between different states, flow along borders of different countries, and extractable underground waters.
 The constitution also states that the nation has the right to regulate private property as social demands shift, including private bodies of water.
 Such private land will be regulated through building new infrastructure and simulating farming and agricultural process in order to see how much water is needed all with the intent of avoid such water to be exploited or damaged.

 Responsibility for water supply and sanitation

 Policy and regulation

 Priorities at the national level are set through six year state development plans.
-The 2007-2012 National Water Program (Programa Nacional Hídrico) is aimed at reaching the following:
+The 2007-2012 National Water Program (Programa Nacional Hídrico) aimed to do the following: